Retropex/custom-ocean.xyz-dashboard/README.md

 the `StateManager` before saving to Redis—values are averaged so long-term trends remain accurate while memory usage stays predictable.
 When `extended_history` is enabled, this limit increases to one month (43200 entries).
-A Redis URL must be configured to persist the additional history across restarts.
+This mode consumes roughly **120MB** of additional RAM and requires a Redis URL to persist the history across restarts.
 Short-term variance history for earnings metrics is also persisted so 3-hour variance values remain visible after restarts.
 Minor gaps of a few minutes are filled automatically using the last known metric so the variance progress can